 Adjust the handgrip, if necessary.

 "Now try it once just to get the feel of it.
-For this practice, just squeeze gently."
+For this practice, just squeeze gently.
+Don't let your arm touch the side of your body.
+One, two, three."

 d) Perform two trials on the right side.